This is the multi-page printable view of this section. Click here to print.

 4. Jenkins firewall information is displayed.

-• If necessary, contact the tool administrator.
+• If needed, contact the tool administrator.

 Note

-Firewall release information for deployment
+Firewall exception information for deployment

 • Source IP: IP of the VM server to be deployed